Research management and administration

 The University Research Office has a Data Management Toolkit which provides information about various aspects of finding data for your research or for managing the data you generate.

 The Faculty Research Committee meets every month to discuss matters directly impacting the future of science and engineering research at Macquarie University.
-Members of the committee from each department represent the research interest of their departments and the Faculty as a whole.
+The Schools and Departments within the Faculty are represented on the Committee by Departmental Research Directors (DDRs).
 The meetings are chaired by the Associate Dean (Research).